Rebecca Gibb

-Rebecca Gibb MW is a British journalist and Master of Wine based in England.
+Rebecca Gibb MW (born 1982/1983) is a British journalist and Master of Wine based in England.

 Biography

-English-born Rebecca Gibb MW graduated in History & Politics from the University of Warwick.
+Gibb grew up in Stockton-on-Tees, County Durham.
+She graduated in History & Politics from the University of Warwick.

 In 2006, she was awarded the title of Young Wine Writer of the Year by the Circle of Wine Writers.

 In 2010, Gibb received the Emerging Young Wine Writer of the Year award from the prestigious Louis Roederer International Wine Writers Award.

 Rebecca Gibb MW started her career in the wine industry working for a wine merchant in Darlington, England where she completed the WSET Diploma course.
 She was the news and features editor of English wine trade magazine Harpers from 2006-2008 before working as a freelance journalist and editor covering world wine news for a number of international print- and web-based publications including Decanter, Wine Business International, Imbibe, Food & Travel and Sommelier Journal.
 Gibb joined Wine-Searcher in 2012 and headed the site's editorial content until May 2015.
 She joined Hong Kong-based Le Pan magazine in May 2015 and was its wine editor until the publication ceased operations.